JuanCBM99/herdr/docs/articles/Workflow.md

 ## Workflow Guide: Step-by-Step

-This guide explains the workflow for using the `AnimalGEILU` model, from exploring the default reference datasets to introducing and analysing your own Tier 2 custom scenarios.
+This guide explains the workflow for using the `herdr` model, from exploring the default reference datasets to introducing and analysing your own Tier 2 custom scenarios.